BarreiroLindoF/simgait/extraction/README.txt

+Before executing any extraction script, make sure to have a directory called "data" in the root of the project.
+Inside this directory make sure to have a directory called "raw_structured".
+"raw_structured" directory may have four subdirectory :
+- CP_Gait_1.0
+- Healthy
+- ITW_RETRACTION_SOL_TRICEPS_Gait_1.0
+- ITW_RETRACTION_TRICEPS_Gait_1.0

+containing .c3d files in them.

 In order to extract, clean the data and create a cross validation dataset, please execute the scripts in this order :

 1. extract_data.py